OCA/maintainer-tools/CONTRIBUTING.md

 An entry in `python` needs to be in `PYTHONPATH` identify with `python -c "import external_dependency_python_N"` command.

 #### ImportError
-In python files where you use a `import external_dependency_python_N` you will need to add a `try-except` with a info log.
+In python files where you use a `import external_dependency_python_N` you will need to add a `try-except` with a debug log.

 ```python
 try: